FirebirdSQL/jira-to-github-issues/README.md

 # Import instructions

-- Ensure jira database is updated and clean from previous tests
+- Ensure Jira database is updated and clean from previous tests
+- Run `ddl.sql` script in the Jira database
 - Ensure `repositories` is cleaned from previous tests
 - Copy `.config.template.json` to `.config.json`
 - Configure `.config.json`